callstack/react-native-testing-library/website/docs/API.md

 #### `defaultDebugOptions` option

 Default [debug options](#debug) to be used when calling `debug()`.
 These default options will be overridden by the ones you specify directly when calling `debug()`.

-#### `useLegacyQueries` option

-`byText`, `byPlaceholderText` and `byDisplayValue` queries used to return composite elements (see the doc on [testing environment](./TestingEnvironment.md)) for more information on composite and host components) but they now return host components.
-This can break tests if you use the element returned by these queries, for instance the props may be slightly different.
-To keep the legacy behavior, set this option to true.

 #### `hostComponentNames` option